15 MOST demanded neighborhoods in Portland Oregon

 The schools in Evergreen include Hearthwood Elementary School, Cascade Middle School, and Evergreen High School.

-Number four on our list is a place with a great name, Minnehaha.
+Number four on our list of most in demand neighborhoods near Portland OR is a place with a great name, Minnehaha.
 This Washington neighborhood sits on either side of Interstate 5.
 Minnehaha has an abundance of larger homes and lots at a very affordable price.

 The main schools in Minnehaha are Walnut Grove Elementary School, Gaiser Middle School, and Fort Vancouver High School.